monkeyWzr/monkeywzr.github.io/source/_posts/2019-12-30-StandardML-notes.md

 #bar x (* (3, true) *)
 ```

-Tupels are actually syntactic sugar for records. `#1 e`, `#2 e`, etc. mean the right thing: get the contents of the eld named 1,
+Tupels are actually syntactic sugar for records. `#1 e`, `#2 e`, etc. mean: get the contents of the field named 1, 2, etc.
-2, etc.
 ```ML
 - val x = {1="a",2="b"};
 val x = ("a","b") : string * string